If you have an existing site — for example a shop, or a static site hosted elsewhere — Ghost can be run from a separate location e.g.

 Without this, we aren't able to detect spam traffic patterns and your site risks being rate limited or incorrectly restricted.

-To ensure your proxy is correctly configured, check the headers using the custom header X-Ghost-Proxy: true.
+To ensure your proxy is sending the correct headers use the following curl command:

 curl -IL -H 'x-ghost-proxy:true' https://<your domain here>/<subdirectory>